wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

   }
 ```

 We will call the `toggleParticpants` only when the `vwc-switch` is toggled.
-Notice that this listener is scoped to only listen in the moderators session.
+Notice that this listener is scoped to only listen in the moderator's session.
 Additionally, the Video Express functions `.startScreensharing()` and `.stopScreensharing()` are call here on `room`.

 An optional targetElement can be passed to change the location of the screenShare.
 Read more [here](https://tokbox.com/developer/video-express/reference/room.html).